alphagov/paas-bootstrap/README.md

 $ export DEPLOY_ENV=environment-name
 ```

-It is important that you do not use the same `DEPLOY_ENV` for both build and deployer concourse environments, this is to avoid conflicts in resource allocation.
+If setting up a development environment you will be creating both a build and deployer Concourse environment.
+These will need separate names to avoid conflict.
+A pragmatic suggestion if your name is 'Dan Carley' is to have a build environment of `dcarleybuild` and a deploy environment of `dcarley`.
+At the time of writing the maximum length of a name is 12.

 ### Deploy